mattmakai/fullstackpython.com/content/pages/11-devops/02-monitoring.markdown

 * [Graph Explorer](http://vimeo.github.io/graph-explorer/) by Vimeo is a Graphite-based dashboard with added features and a slick design.

-* [PacketBeat](http://packetbeat.com/) sniffs protocol packets.
-Elasticsearch
-  then allows developers to search the collected data and visualize what's happening inside their web application using the Kibana user interface.

 * [Munin](http://munin-monitoring.org/) is a client plugin-based monitoring system that sends monitoring traffic to the Munin node where the data can be analyzed and visualized.
 Note this project is written in Perl so Perl 5